Kintsu Staked Hype (SHYPE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Kintsu Staked Hype Historical Price

-According to the latest data gathered on Kintsu Staked Hype live price page, the current price of Kintsu Staked Hype is 49.42USD.
+According to the latest data gathered on Kintsu Staked Hype live price page, the current price of Kintsu Staked Hype is 44.63USD.
 The circulating supply of Kintsu Staked Hype(SHYPE) is

 In the past 24 hours, Kintsu Staked Hype has shown a price movement of